jhegemann/OpenCapsule/README.md

-a lot of miscellaneous output is generated including the determined shapes, extracted contours, binary images and general image information, i.e. quantities measured from the binary image.
+a lot of miscellaneous output is generated including the determined shapes, extracted contours, binary images and general image information, i.e., quantities measured from the binary image.
 The most instructive output is the input image with the determined shape and wrinkle domain overlayed.
 From these